 In just three seasons since his return to Beaumont, Kueck's offenses have produced 11 All-Southland performers, including an SLC Freshman and Newcomer of the Year.

 During his first tenure in Beaumont, the Lamar passing game also posted school records, recording the previous benchmark for single-season passing yards.
 Kueck helped guide quarterback John Evans to school records for single-season and career passing yards.
 Evans also set the school record for career touchdown passes.

-Prior to returning to the Texas high school ranks, Kueck spent six seasons as the offensive coordinator and quarterbacks coach at Marshall University.
+Prior to returning to the Texas high school ranks, Kueck spent six seasons as the offensive coordinator and quarterbacks coach at Marshall.
 It was his second stint at the school as he spent the 1996 season with the Thundering Herd, helping Marshall to the Football Championship Subdivision (formerly I-AA) national title with a 15-0 record.
 In his first season back with the Thundering Herd in 2002, Kueck helped the team to an 11-2 record and a 38-15 win over Louisville in the GMAC Bowl.

 While in Hattiesburg, Kueck helped the Golden Eagles to a pair of Conference USA titles and three bowl appearances.
 Kueck helped quarterback Lee Roberts break Brett Favre's USM records for passing yards and touchdowns in a season.

 Kueck, whose first job in college football was as the offensive line coach at Southwest Oklahoma, also served as the offensive coordinator at Mississippi in 1994.
 He also has stops at Pacific, Texas Tech, Sam Houston State and Rice.